Wolverhampton Art Gallery: The collection

 The gallery has substantial collection of japanned ware and Bilston enamels.
 These collections represent trades and manufactures for which Wolverhampton was famous in the 18th and 19th centuries.
 The purposeful collecting policy of the 1970s brought to the gallery a number of high-quality artworks by leading British artists of the 18th-century Georgian period.

 The gallery has strong holdings of artworks by local artists, such as John Fullwood (1854–1931), Joseph Vickers de Ville (1856–1925), George Phoenix (1863–1935), Alfred Egerton Cooper (1883–1974).
 In 1990s, following the re-structure of museum services across the area, the art and local history collections of the Bilston Museum and Art Gallery (now Bilston Craft Gallery) were transferred to Wolverhampton.
 They brought to the gallery artworks by Edwin Butler Bayliss (1874–1950), another local painter of the industrial landscape of the Black Country.

 Since the late 1960s, Wolverhampton Art Gallery has been amassing a substantial collection of pop art.
+In 2013 it mounted a retrospective of Pauline Boty, who had died aged 28 in 1966, which helped to re-establish her reputation.

 A special feature of the gallery is the collection of artworks which document and analyse the time of Troubles in Northern Ireland.

 By 2009 the gallery's collection consisted of about 12,000 artefacts: oil paintings and works on paper from the 17th to the 20th centuries; collection of Eastern objects of applied art; japanned ware; enamels; ceramics and glass; dolls and toys; and local history.
 Dr John Fraser's collection of geological specimens has also been preserved at the gallery.